Ordisoftware/Hebrew-Calendar/README.md

 #### 2020.12.__ - Version 6.0

+- Add window having a table of celebrations in columns and filtered years in rows.
-- Replace the standard print preview dialog by an enhanced.
+- Add advanced print preview window.
 - Add select a years interval to export, else process the entire report/grid or only the current month view.
 - Add option to set the default print month view page orientation.
 - Add option to set preferred data export file format.